Mccaryr/CLI_FreeTimes/README.md

 ## Code of Conduct

-Everyone interacting in the CLIFreeTimes project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'victorious-prototype-7225'/CLI_FreeTimes/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the greatest-movies project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'victorious-prototype-7225'/greatest-movies/blob/master/CODE_OF_CONDUCT.md).